Weighted Lap Pad Sensory Tool: The Easy Way

 How Much Weight Should a Weighted Lap Pad be?

-Weighted lap pads are typically between 2-5 pounds.
+Weighted lap pads are typically between 2-5 pounds, weighing approximately 5% of the user’s body weight.
+Less weight may be needed based on the user’s preferences.
 Typically, a lap pad for children ages 4-10 years old should weigh approximately 2-3 pounds.
 While lap pads for children and adults ages 10 years plus should weigh 4-5 pounds.
 Weighted blankets, on the other hand, should not exceed 10% of the individual’s weight.

 Nonetheless, even with less weight, weighted lap pads are still beneficial, and can be used across a variety of settings.